Diocese of Yakima

-The Diocese of Yakima (Dioecesis Yakimensis) is a Latin Church ecclesiastical territory, or diocese of the Catholic Church in central Washington State in the United States.
+The Diocese of Yakima (Dioecesis Yakimensis) is a diocese of the Catholic Church in central Washington State in the United States.
 It is a suffragan see in the ecclesiastical province of the metropolitan Archdiocese of Seattle.

-The mother church of the Diocese of Yakima is St. Paul Cathedral in Yakima.
-As of 2025, the bishop is Joseph J. Tyson.
+The mother church is St. Paul Cathedral in Yakima.
+As of 2026, the bishop is Joseph J. Tyson.

 Territory

 The Diocese of Yakima comprises Benton, Chelan, Douglas, Grant, Kittitas, Klickitat and Yakima Counties.

 History

+1850 to 1950

+The first Catholic presence in the Yakima Valley was St. Joseph Mission, founded near Ahtanum Creek in 1852.
+Reverend Louis Joseph D'herbomez and Reverend Charles M. Pandosy established the mission on Yakama tribal land at the request of Chief Kamiakin.
+In 1855, at the start of the Yakama Indian War, soldier of the US Army burned the mission.
+St. Joseph Mission was rebuilt in 1870.
+However, the priests were forced to leave the Yakama lands by local authorities the next year.
+St. Joseph became a parish church in Yakima.

+A contingent from the Sisters of Charity of Providence arrived in Yakima in 1875, where they established the first Catholic school in the city.
+In 1891, they opened St. Elizabeth Hospital in North Yakima to serve workers on the Sunnyside Canal.
+St. Rose of Lima Parish opened in Ephrata in 1904.In Kennewick, St. Joseph's Parish was founded in 1911, the first parish in that city.St.
+Paul's Parish was founded in Yakima in 1914.

+In 1943, Christ the King was established as a mission in Richland to serve workers construction the Hanford Engineer Works.
+It became a parish in 1946.

 1950 to 2000

 The Diocese of Yakima was erected on June 23, 1951, by Pope Pius XII.
 Its territory was taken from the Dioceses of Seattle and Spokane.
 The pope named Reverend Joseph Dougherty of Seattle as the first bishop of Yakima.
 In 1969, Dougherty became an auxiliary bishop of the Archdiocese of Los Angeles.

 The second bishop of Yakima was Monsignor Cornelius Power of Seattle, selected by Pope Paul VI in 1969.
 Five years later, he became archbishop of the Archdiocese of Portland.
 To replace Power, Paul VI named Reverend Nicolas Walsh from the Diocese of Boise in 1974.
 After only two years, Walsh became an auxiliary bishop in Seattle.

 In 1977, Paul VI appointed Reverend William S. Skylstad of Spokane as the next bishop of Yakima.
 After 13 years of service as bishop, Skylstad became bishop of Spokane in 1990.
 He was replaced by Pope John Paul II with Monsignor Francis George in 1990.
 George was named archbishop of Portland in 1996.

 Auxiliary Bishop Carlos Arthur Sevilla of the Archdiocese of San Francisco was the next bishop of Yakima, named by John Paul II in 1996.